fazzaan/font-general/README.md

 ## To contain:
 * Char lists that can be loaded into font apps like FontForge etc
 * FontForge preferences file/s
+* List of my fonts and links to downloads and repos